-Section 7 requires federal agencies to ensure that any action they undertake will not jeopardize the continued existence of any listed species or result in the destruction or adverse modification of critical habitat that has been designated for a listed species.
+Section 7 requires federal agencies to ensure that any action they undertake, including permitting actions, will not jeopardize the continued existence of any listed species or result in the destruction or adverse modification of critical habitat that has been designated for a listed species.
 Federal agencies comply with this directive by formally consulting with the appropriate Service (NOAA Fisheries or USFWS).
 The consultation process results in a biological opinion that describes the probable impact on a listed species and may include measures to reduce adverse impacts.
+Federal agencies, such as the Corps of Engineers under Section 404 of the federal Clean Water Act, often issue regulatory permits that conform to the conditions of a biological opinion.

 Section 9 makes it unlawful for any person to take a threatened or endangered fish or animal without authorization.
 Remedies for violations include injunctions, civil fines up to \$25,000 per violation, criminal penalties of up to \$50,000, and/or one year imprisonment per violation.
-To date, no one has been prosecuted for a violation in Oregon; however, NMFS did file previously for a court injunction to stop operation of the Savage Rapids project.
+To date, no one has been prosecuted for a violation in Oregon.
 While there are no take provisions for plants under the federal ESA, there are penalties for destroying listed plant species.
 Section 9 also prohibits importation, exportation and sale of listed species.

-Section 10 allows for exceptions to the Act through various permits- e.g. Section 10 (a)(1)(A) authorizes NOAA Fisheries and USFWS to issue an incidental take permit to authorize prohibited actions "if such taking is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity."
+Section 10 allows for exceptions to the ESA through various permits.
+For example, Section 10 (a)(1)(A) authorizes NOAA Fisheries and USFWS to issue an incidental take permit to allow prohibited actions "if such taking is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity."
 To obtain a permit, an applicant must develop a habitat conservation plan (HCP) demonstrating the activity will not appreciably reduce the likelihood of the survival and recovery of a listed species in the wild.
-At present, the Oregon Department of Forestry, Oregon Parks and Recreation Department, and Benton County have or are developing habitat conservation plans.
+At present, Oregon Parks and Recreation Department, City of The Dalles and Benton County have approved habitat conservation plans and associated incidental take permits issued by the U.S. Fish and Wildlife Service.
+Currently there are three approved HCPs on private lands in Oregon.